-Prices of new license plates in Shanghai hit record high in March as enthusiasm for private-car ownership continued to grow despite government controls on new vehicle registration.
+Prices of new license plates in Shanghai hit a new record high in May as demand for private cars in the city has been growing despite local government controls on vehicle registration.